EmailVerify/email-verify/README.md

 0.0.14 -> 0.0.15 : prevent socket from writing after end event fires
 0.0.15 -> 0.0.16 : added an ignore option for ignoring greylisted responses
+0.0.16 -> 0.0.17 : sancowinx added a file option for the command line